 Lee Miles is the interim Deputy Dean for the BU Business School.
-He joined the Bournemouth University Disaster Management Centre on the 1st September 2015.
+He joined the Bournemouth University Disaster Management Centre on the 1st of September 2015.
 Lee is an international relations scholar, educated at the Universities of Lancaster, Birmingham and Hull, receiving his PhD in Politics from the University of Hull (1999), and awarded a Docent in Political Science by Karlstad University in Sweden (2004).

-Lee has enjoyed an extensive career working in departments of politics and international relations (Hull and Karlstad universities), politics and communication studies (University of Liverpool), and business school settings (Lincoln and Loughborough universities) in the UK and Sweden.
-At Bournemouth, he is Programme Leader of the Masters (MSc) in Disaster Management.
+Lee has enjoyed an extensive career working in departments of politics and international relations (Hull and Karlstad universities), politics and communication studies (University of Liverpool), and business school settings (Lincoln, Loughborough and Bournemouth universities) in the UK and Sweden.

 Lee is an award-winning commentator on disasters in the national/ international media.
-He featured on Hurricanes Irma and Maria (2017) on premier media outlets, such as (radio): BBC R4 Today Programme, BBC Radio 5 Live, BBC World Service News Hour Programme, Good Morning Scotland Programme, Radio Scotland, R4 Austria, BBC Radio London and BBC regional stations, and Talk Radio as well as (TV): BBC News Channel, CNN International, Good Morning Britain (ITV), STV and GB News.
+He features regularly on premier media outlets, such as (radio): BBC R4 Today Programme, BBC Radio 5 Live, BBC World Service News Hour Programme, Good Morning Scotland Programme, Radio Scotland, R4 Austria, BBC Radio London and BBC regional stations, and Talk Radio as well as (TV): BBC News Channel, CNN International, Good Morning Britain (ITV), STV and GB News.
 He has also contributed to articles published in UK printed media, such as The Sunday Times.

 Third, Lee is also interested in improving disaster management in the Caribbean.
 Lee coauthored a major report for the World Bank in Caribbean disaster management in 2020 evaluating the preparedness of five island sovereign states.
-Before this, he also directed the sister PINPOINT project on single points of failure in the Caribbean (2017-19) that seeks to improve the resilience of small islands in the Caribbean using single points of failure techniques.
+Before this, he also directed the sister PINPOINT project on single points of failure in the Caribbean (2017-19) that sought to improve the resilience of UK Overseas Territories (UK OTs) in the Caribbean using single points of failure techniques.